AlgoCompSynth/eikosany/README.md

     Explorer](https://www.ashunsoundmachines.com/hydrasynth-explorer),
     and a [Korg Minilogue
     XD](https://www.korg.com/us/products/synthesizers/minilogue_xd/).
-    The Hydrasynth even has the eikosany and other Combination Product Sets built-in!
+    The Hydrasynth even has the Eikosany and other Combination Product Sets built-in!

     But I’m not a keyboard player, and even if I were, the remapping